KIZI/InBeat/doc/tutorial-smarttv.md

 ### New objects for classification
+Let us assume that the recommendations are drawn from the set of two objects: object3 and object4.
+The description of these objects needs to be submitted to InBeat.

 objectId | type_Root | type_Food | type_Electronics | type_Televisions | type_Radios| entity_Garlic | entity_Radio
 --- | --- | --- | --- | --- | --- | --- | ---